 Even though gender stereotypes have been changing recently, men are still perceived to be more characteristic of managers than are women (Eagly, 2007).
 However, little research has examined how these perceptions may differ depending on the traditional or progressive nature of different societies.
-Garcia-Retamero and López –Zafra (2009) examine the question of whether there are cultural differences in people’s causal attributions about male and female leaders in the workplace.
+The authors of this study (Garcia-Retamero and López –Zafra, 2009) examine the question of whether there are cultural differences in people’s causal attributions about male and female leaders in the workplace.

 The authors examined two countries whose residents might hold different views about women as potential leaders: Germany and Spain.
 German society generally maintains gender egalitarianism as a social value to a greater extent than Spanish society (House, Hanges, Javidan, Dorfman, & Gupta, 2004).
 That is, Germans prescribe differentiated gender roles less often than Spaniards and Germans generally place women in a higher status in their society.